infinum/ios-handbook/Custom xcconfigs files for dummies.md

 		- _Target_
 		- _General_

-`Nice thing about custom Info.plist is that you can easily setup custom AppIcon, Assets Catalog ...`
+_Nice thing about custom Info.plist is that you can easily setup custom AppIcon, Assets Catalog...__

 ### Step 7 - Cocoapods